Jumbo Mortgages Explained

 These days, the term jumbo mortgage can be slightly misleading.
 While "jumbo" may conjure up images of super-sized country estates and oversized Hollywood mansions, even an unassuming house in the suburbs can require a jumbo mortgage if you're purchasing in a high-priced neighborhood.

 Read on to find learn more about jumbo mortgages and why you may need one if you can afford it!

 What is a Jumbo Mortgage?

 High-cost areas include many of the nation's major metropolitan areas, including New York City, Los Angeles, San Francisco and Washington, the nation' s capital.
-Outside the continental U.S., conforming jumbos for a single-family home are allowed up to $938,250 in high-cost areas of Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
+Outside the continental U.S., conforming jumbos for a single-family home can be higher than $970,800 in high-cost areas of Alaska, Hawaii, Guam, and the U.S. Virgin Islands.

 Anything above the local conforming limit is simply called a jumbo loan, without qualifiers.